CDT/blog/source/_posts/SQLite.md

 npm ERR! gyp ERR! find VS **************************************************************
 ```

 Visual studio build tools are missing.
-The easiest way to install it is:
+The easiest way to install it is through `choco`:

 `choco install visualstudio2017buildtools`

+If still not able to install `sqlite3` after it, reboot the computer.
+If still not able to install, repeatedly run the command until it is installed.
+Sometimes `sqlite3` cannot be installed with `yarn add -dev`, try to install it with `yarn add` and then modify `package.json` and then install with `yarn add -dev`.

 Use: